Pet Micro-Chipping & Registration

 Some discounts apply for de-sexed animals and also for owners who are pensioners.
 To receive these you will need to present evidence by way of a de-sexing certificate or a pensioner card.

-Fines: If you fail to register your cat or dog when required to do so you may be issued with fines beginning at $275 up to $6,500
+If you fail to register your cat or dog when required to do so you may be issued with fines up to approx $6,500

 In addition to being micro-chipped all dogs, except working dogs, have to wear a collar and tag showing the dog's name and your address or telephone number when outside its own property.